huozhi/codice/README.md

 You can also customize the appearance of the editor by overriding the CSS attributes of the code block:

 - `[data-codice-editor-controls]`: The class name for the controls in the editor.
-  - `[data-codice-editor-controls-close]`: The class name for the close button.
-  - `[data-codice-editor-controls-minimize]`: The class name for the minimize button.
-  - `[data-codice-editor-controls-maximize]`: The class name for the maximize button.
+- `[data-codice-editor-control]`: The class name of control items, there're 3 of them.

 ## License